houseman/houseman.github.io/README.md

 - Managing project deliverables, and expectations
 - Business Requirements Analysis, and solutions Design
 - Presenting progress reports to the Executive Committee
+- Evaluation and recommendation of product and service vendors

+> From April 2004 I was promoted to the title of **Software Development Manager** at Junk Mail Publishing.

-This position gave me exposure to management at a relatively young age (24 years old).
-I learned a lot; and was fortunate enough to receive some really excellent management training.
+This position offered me exposure to management at a relatively young age (24 years old).
+I learned much, and I was fortunate enough to receive some really excellent management training.
 I ultimately decided however, that I should pursue an Individual Contributor route in my career.

 ### Jam Warehouse
 > **Senior PHP Developer**